Alameda Unified School District: Administration

-The superintendent is Pasquale Scuderi, 2019-current.
+The superintendent is Pasquale Scuderi, who took office in 2019.

 Bond and parcel measures

 Tax bonds

 The first school bond measure was passed in 1874, and built the city's first high school and the main grammar school located on Chestnut and Santa Clara.
 The 1874 bond also purchased property at Fifth and Pacific Avenue, and a school opened in 1875.
 In 1878 the next bond measure was used to purchase six lots on the south side of Alameda Avenue between Oak and Walnut.
 Porter School opened in 1879.
 Additional bonds were issued in 1894 to build four new schools.
 In 1901 high school students campaigned vigorously to get a bond measure to build a new $65,000 high school.
 Bonds elections in 1907, 1909 and 1915 funded the most ambitious building campaign.
 Three old schools were replaced with new structures, and one new school was built.
 Voters passed a $750,000 bond in 1923 (supplemented with an additional $350,000 in 1925).
 As a result, construction of Alameda High School started in November 1924, and it opened in August 1926.

 In 1933, the Field Act was passed after an earthquake severely damaged schools in Long Beach.
 While federal funds were used to rehabilitate some existing schools to comply with the Field Act, a $222,000 bond was passed in 1940.
 With World War II, Alameda's population exploded from 38,000 to 90,000.
 The federal government built three inexpensive grammar schools to serve children living in federal housing projects that housed the workers for the Naval Air station and shipbuilding yards.

 In the 1940s, the baby boom was underway with 15,000 Alameda babies being born.
 In 1948, a $2,840,000 bond measure was passed.
 The lion's share of the bond was used to buy land and build Encinal High School.
 In 1951 a survey showed that 45 percent of children enrolled in Alameda schools had parents living or working on federally related properties.
 As a result, the school district received $2,250,000 from the federal government for school construction between 1951 and 1955.
 In 1953 $3,000,000 in bonds was approved.
 During the 1950s federal grants and bond revenues totaled $8,500,000.